Jason-Ahmed-123/week5-day-scheduler/README.md

 # Work Day Scheduler

 ## Purpose
-A website taht lets you plan the hours between 9 am and 5 pm.
+A website that lets you plan the hours between 9 am and 5 pm.

 ## Built With
 * HTML